Analysis | Bipartisan infrastructure bill in the Senate is an island in a sea of partisanship

 The committee named by Pelosi will seek to understand not only the security problems that made it possible for the Capitol to be overrun but also Trump’s role in ways that are still not fully understood, including his conversation with McCarthy on that afternoon.
 The Republican investigation, if the rhetoric of GOP lawmakers about what a Jan.
 6 probe should encompass is any indication, will go in other directions that will dilute the Jan.
 6 focus.

 Republicans complain about the lack of a bipartisan investigation after having scotched the one proposal that might have produced something close to it.
 That is a reminder that whatever partisanship existed in the years after 9/11, and there was a considerable amount of it as the 2002 midterm elections demonstrated, conditions today are significantly worse.
-They are worse in large part because the Republican Party of Ronald Reagan and George H.W. and George W. Bush has devolved into a cult-of-Trump political organization, held hostage by the former president and the grievances he continues to foster.
+They are worse in large part because the Republican Party of Ronald Reagan and George H.W.
+Bush and George W. Bush has devolved into a cult-of-Trump political organization, held hostage by the former president and the grievances he continues to foster.

 That’s the atmosphere in which the senators from both parties are operating as they try to show that bipartisanship isn’t dead.
 Their work continues through this weekend, aimed at reaching agreement by early next week, if possible.